Self-Defi/Graduation-Vaults-Foundation/docs/signer-onboarding.md

 - Donor behavior
 - Daily monitoring

-Your responsibility is limited to **good-faith governance decisions**.
+Your responsibility is limited to good-faith governance decisions.

 ---